xoseperez/eeprom_rotate/README.md

 #### void offset(uint8_t offset)

-Define the offset in the sector where the special auto-increment and CRC values will be stores.
+Define the offset in the sector where the special auto-increment and CRC values will be stored.
 The default value is 0.
 This special data uses 3 bytes of space in the emulated EEPROM memory buffer.

 #### uint8_t base()